baselsurkhi/alabarka-privacy-policy/README.md

 The application may request **location access while the app is in use** for the following purpose:

-- Supporting **location-based validation during the website login process**, as implemented by the website itself
+- Supporting **location-based validation during the website login process**, as implemented by the official website

-### Important Notes:
+### Important Notes
 - Location access is requested **only when initiated by the website**
 - Location access occurs **only while the app is open and in use**
 - The application does **not track location in the background**